 When planning the cost of your family holiday most of us will grimly accept that the bill for all those snacks, drinks and cups of tea might be quite steep.
 Though we might cheerfully venture out for supper at a pub or restaurant, the additional bill for breakfast, lunch and all the other snack stops really adds up.

 But what’s the alternative?
-The VW Camper holiday offers a money saving option: the possibility of preparing and cooking food in the van.
+The VW Campervan or motorhome holiday offers a money saving option: the possibility of preparing and cooking food in the van.
 Your holiday kitchen on wheels!

-All our vans are equipped with a two-burner hob and mini fridge.
+All our retro campervans are equipped with a two-burner hob and mini fridge or coolbox, whilst our newer models have larger, modern fridges.
 Make sure you stock up on non-perishables at the beginning, then pick up local delicacies along the way from farm shops and markets.
 This allows you to enjoy the local produce on offer as you travel.
 Keep an eye out for home-made loaf cakes, sausages, bread and eggs from farm shops and markets.
-Instead of queueing for a table in a busy café, park in a scenic location and get the kettle on.
+Instead of queuing for a table in a busy café, park in a scenic location and get the kettle on.
 The kids can grab a cold drink and an apple and have a run around.
 For those of you hoping to avoid the sugar overload with their kids, this is really effective.
 No temptation from café displays of cakes and choccy bars and no arguments!
 How many of us have given in to unnecessary sugary snacks and sweets just to avoid a meltdown?